Tim Ryan – OH13

 In the 2002 Democratic primary, Ryan defeated Sawyer, who was seen as insufficiently labor-friendly in the newly drawn district.
 In the November 2002 general election, he faced Republican Insurance Commissioner Ann Womer Benjamin as well as Traficant, who ran as an independent from his prison cell.
 Ryan won with 51% of the vote to Benjamin’s 37%.
 When he took office in January 2003, he was the youngest Democrat in the House, at 29 years of age.
 He was reelected to represent the 17th district five times,[7][8] only once facing a contest nearly as close as his first.
 In 2010, he was held to 53% of the vote; Traficant, running as an independent, took 16%.

-Since redistricting in 2012, he has served five terms as the U.S. representative for the 13th district.
+From redistricting in 2012, until giving up to seat to run for the United States Senate he served five terms as the U.S. representative for the 13th district.

 Tenure